chrisly42/cajon-plugin/README.md

         assertThat(expected).anotherCondition();
     to: assertThat(expected).someCondition().anotherCondition();
   ```
-  Joining will work on actual expressions inside assertThat() that are
+  Joining will work on actual expressions inside assertThat() that are equivalent expressions,
-  - the same variable reference
-  - textually equal binary expressions
-  - the same method calls (except for known side-effect methods such as ```Iterator.next()``` -- please notify me about others)
+  except for method calls with known side-effect methods such as ```Iterator.next()``` -- please notify me about others.

   The comments of the statements will be preserved.
 When using ```.extracting()``` or similar, the statements will not be merged.